brucemcpherson/cNamedLock/dependencies.md

 # Google Apps Script Project: cNamedLock
-This repo (cNamedLock) was automatically updated on 5/30/2023, 10:56:10 AM by GasGit
+This repo (cNamedLock) was automatically updated on 6/19/2024, 2:39:58 PM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")